Pleurocentesis/Thoracentesis Procedure (Pleural Effusion Treatment) in NYC

 A pleurocentesis, also known as a thoracentesis or pleural effusion treatment, is a procedure used to remove excess fluid from the pleural space (the space between the lungs and the wall of the chest) for diagnostic or therapeutic purposes.
 Typically, the pleural space is filled with a small amount of fluid, but fluid may accumulate in your chest cavity for various reasons, creating a condition called pleural effusion.

-In conjunction with a pleurocentesis, a doctor may take a sample of the pleural fluid or a small piece of tissue from the outer pleura for testing.
+In conjunction with a pleurocentesis, a pulmonologist may take a sample of the pleural fluid or a small piece of tissue from the outer pleura for testing.
 Testing will help to confirm or rule out infections or diseases such as cancer, pneumonia, congestive heart failure, or pulmonary hypertension.

-What are the advantages of pleurocentesis/thoracentesis?
+What are the Advantages of a Pleurocentesis?

 - Can be helpful in relieving symptoms such as shortness of breath, coughing, and hypoxemia (low oxygen levels)